-Given the opportunities for new households in Sherwood West, as the area is built out there will likely be demand for additional school facilities.
+Given the opportunities for new households, as Sherwood West is built out there will be demand for additional school facilities.
 While potential locations for school sites were part of the discussion, the CAC recommended that specific school locations not be included in the updated Concept Plan.
-Schools will be built in later development phases, and the School District does not typically reserve land many years in advance.
-The Land Use Map (Figure 13) only indicates the general land need for an elementary school and middle school; the school acreages also are factored into the housing and employment metrics in Table 4 and Table 5, above.
+As conveyed by the School District representative, schools will be built in later development phases, and the District does not typically reserve land many years in advance of development.

+The Land Use Map (Figure 13) indicates